Michelle Dunkley

 Michelle Lisa Dunkley (born 26 January 1978) is an English female former athlete who competed in the high jump.
 She has a personal best performance of 1.94 metres.

-Athletics career
+Biography

-Dunkley achieved 8th place at the 1996 World Junior Championships in Sydney, Australia.
+Dunkley who began her career at Kettering Town Harriers, achieved eighth place at the 1996 World Junior Championships in Sydney, Australia.
 She represented England in the high jump metres event just missed a bronze medal by finishing 4th, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

-She has won two British indoor titles in 1996 and 1999 and was the sole British junior indoor record holder for 18 years until her mark of 1.89 metres was matched by Morgan Lake in 2015.She began her career at Kettering Town Harriers where she trained with Andrew Cokeley a track and middle distance athlete and County Champion at 800m and 1500m who almost got his chance to represent England but a foot injury ended his career.
+She has won two British indoor titles in 1996 and 1999 and was the sole British junior indoor record holder for 18 years until her mark of 1.89 metres was matched by Morgan Lake in 2015.

+Dunkley also finished on the podium for five consecutive years at the AAA Championships from 1997 to 2001.